linuxserver/cstate/content/issues/2021-11-12-emulatorjs.md

 ---
 We have released a new container for [EmulatorJS](https://github.com/linuxserver/docker-emulatorjs)!

 [EmulatorJS](https://github.com/linuxserver/emulatorjs) is an application for managing and playing retro games in your web browser.
+Read more [here](https://www.linuxserver.io/blog/self-hosted-web-based-emulation).